+Addiction is a complex disease.
+It has both physical and mental aspects requiring attention so that a person struggling with a substance use disorder can heal.
+Perhaps the most obvious signs of addiction are the withdrawal symptoms that arise when dependency reaches a certain point.
 When one quits regularly abusing a substance, they tend to go through withdrawal.
 Withdrawal takes place as the body is adjusting to no longer having the substance.
 Withdrawal symptoms can make the addiction recovery process difficult.
 At a minimum, these symptoms will be uncomfortable.
-In some cases, these symptoms are too much for people to handle, so they start using drugs again.
+These symptoms are too much for people to handle in some cases, so they start using drugs again.
 However, studies show that if people know what to expect during withdrawal, they’re less likely to relapse.

 What Determines the Severity of Withdrawal Symptoms?